cheminfo/eln-docs/docs/40_physical_chemistry/raman/README.md

 ![image_compare](image_compare.gif)

 On the bottom, you have the preprocessing command to apply filters on all the spectra.
-Spectra are ploted all in the same graph, at the bottom right.
+Spectra are plotted all in the same graph, at the bottom right.
 With the **Image color** module, you can rescale the pixels to a specific color proportionally to its intensity on its spectrum.

 ![color image](color_image.gif)